Tabletop RPG advice for little dragons

 Illustration of a fierce armored dwarf with a longsword beckoning with his hand

-Whether inspired by the templars in the Dragon Age series or Scar from Fullmetal Alchemist, there’s something enticing about a character who’s dedicated their life to stopping abuses of magic.
-In addition to the great built-in plot hooks, having one type of enemy (in this case mages) that you specialize in killing is gratifying in a way that the Ranger’s Favored Foe is not because it takes certain skills and abilities that have a mechanical impact on the game.
+Whether inspired by the templars in the Dragon Age series or Scar from Fullmetal Alchemist, something is enticing about a character who’s dedicated their life to stopping abuses of magic.
+In addition to built-in plot hooks, having one type of enemy (in this case mages) that you specialize in killing is gratifying in a way that the Ranger’s Favored Foe is not because it takes certain skills and abilities that have a mechanical impact on the game.

 Monk - Way of Shadow

-Think about Asami Sato from The Legend of Korra, one half of lesbian powercouple Korrasami and also the only unpowered member of Team Avatar.
-She's able to take care of herself, though, and even rescues some of the more powerful benders at some points.
-Magical opponents often don't even get a chance to attack her as she uses her speed and fighting prowess to stun them and move on.
+Think about Asami Sato from The Legend of Korra, one half of the lesbian power couple Korrasami and also the only unpowered member of Team Avatar.
+She’s able to take care of herself, though, and even rescues some of the more powerful benders at some points.
+Magical opponents often don’t even get a chance to attack her as she uses her speed and fighting prowess to stun them and move on.

 With their high mobility, many attacks, and Stunning Strike, Monks are an incredible threat to mages of any kind.
 Many mages can teleport, so the Monk’s mobility makes it much harder for them to get away, and Monks also excel at running right around the enemy’s front line so they can pound on the mages.
-Concentration checks are difficult for opponents to pass when they’re being hit 4 times in a single turn.
-Mages aren’t always great at Constitution saving throws (especially if they have to make 4 on one turn), so Stunning Strike can completely neutralize them during a fight.
+Concentration checks are difficult for opponents to pass when they’re being hit four times in a single turn.
+Mages aren’t always great at Constitution saving throws (especially if they have to make four in one turn), so Stunning Strike can completely neutralize them during a fight.
 Monks also eventually gain proficiency in all saving throws, making them great at defending against magic.

 This build is a perfect fit for the Mage Slayer feat.
 Being able to attack as a reaction when your target casts a spell makes you a thorn in their side, and giving disadvantage on their concentration saves means a mage is pretty close to helpless if you get into melee range—which is much easier with the Shadow Monk’s mobility and sneakiness.
-The feat also gives you some protection against spells cast by the mage (once you close into melee range).
-Sentinel is another great one, allowing you to trap a spellcaster (or several, if you're also making Stunning Strikes) in your bubble of silence.
+The feat protects you from spells cast by the mage (once you close into melee range).
+Sentinel is another great one, allowing you to trap a spellcaster (or several, if you’re also making Stunning Strikes) in your bubble of silence.
 With Sentinel and Silence, you may not need to make Stunning Strikes at all.

-As with any Monk, your stats are vital, so you’ll want your Dexterity and Wisdom to be as high as possible, and your Constitution pretty high as well.
+As with any Monk, your stats are vital, so you’ll want your Dexterity and Wisdom to be as high as possible and your Constitution pretty high as well.
 You’ll probably spend most or all of your ASIs just increasing your stats.

 Fighter - Eldritch Knight